Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 * Send and receive messages within your Service Bus channels.
 * Utilize message locks, sessions, and dead letter functionality to implement complex messaging patterns.

+Note: This is a preview release of the Python Service Bus SDK, and is not yet at feature parity with version 0.50.
+Some functionality, such as topic and subscription utilization, will be arriving in upcoming Preview releases; Thank you for your patience and interest as we roll out these changes.

 [Source code](./) | [Package (PyPi)][pypi] | [API reference documentation][api_docs] | [Product documentation][product_docs] | [Samples](./samples) | [Changelog](./CHANGELOG.md)

 ## Getting started